Amarc Resources (CVE:AHR) Stock Price Down 19.1% – Here’s What Happened

-Amarc Resources Ltd. (CVE:AHR – Get Free Report)’s stock price dropped 19.1% on Saturday .
+Amarc Resources Ltd. (CVE:AHR – Get Free Report)’s stock price traded down 19.1% during mid-day trading on Saturday .
 The stock traded as low as C$0.49 and last traded at C$0.55.
-Approximately 769,320 shares changed hands during trading, an increase of 45% from the average daily volume of 529,368 shares.
+769,320 shares changed hands during mid-day trading, an increase of 45% from the average session volume of 529,368 shares.
 The stock had previously closed at C$0.68.

-In related news, Director Terrance Barry Coughlan sold 50,000 shares of Amarc Resources stock in a transaction dated Monday, February 3rd.
-The stock was sold at an average price of C$0.64, for a total value of C$32,000.00.
-Also, Senior Officer Trevor Thomas acquired 70,000 shares of the firm’s stock in a transaction that occurred on Monday, February 24th.
-The stock was purchased at an average price of C$0.71 per share, with a total value of C$49,700.00.
-Over the last ninety days, insiders sold 148,500 shares of company stock worth $91,395.
-35.62% of the stock is currently owned by insiders.
+In other news, Director Terrance Barry Coughlan sold 50,000 shares of the stock in a transaction that occurred on Monday, February 3rd.
+The stock was sold at an average price of C$0.64, for a total transaction of C$32,000.00.
+Also, Senior Officer Trevor Thomas purchased 70,000 shares of the company’s stock in a transaction that occurred on Monday, February 24th.
+The shares were purchased at an average cost of C$0.71 per share, with a total value of C$49,700.00.
+In the last quarter, insiders have sold 148,500 shares of company stock worth $91,395.
+Company insiders own 35.62% of the company’s stock.

 Amarc Resources Ltd. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for copper, gold, silver, and molybdenum deposits.
 It holds 100% interest in the IKE project covering an area of 462 square kilometers located in the Gold Bridge, south-central British Columbia; the DUKE project covering an area of 678 square kilometers located northeast of Smithers, central British Columbia; and the JOY project covering an area of 492 square kilometers located in the Toodoggone region of north-central British Columbia.